 The Audit Committee members are currently Sameet Kanade, Anthony Viele and David Walters, each of whom is a director and financially literate.
 Messrs.
-Viele and Walters are deemed to be "independent" for the purposes of NI 52-110, while Mr. Kanade, Chief Executive Officer of the Company and Mr. Ravindran, Chief Financial Officer of the Company, are not considered to be "independent" for the purposes of NI 52-110.
+Viele and Walters are deemed to be "independent" for the purposes of NI 52-110, while Mr. Kanade, Chief Executive Officer of the Company of the Company, is not considered "independent" for the purposes of NI 52-110.